BoneInscri/CS61A/SICP/notes/exercise-2.md

 #### **Exercise 2.79.**

-Define a generic equality predicate `equ?` that tests the equality of two numbers, and install it in the generic arithmetic package.
+Define a generic equality predicate `equ?` **that tests the equality of two numbers**, and install it in the generic arithmetic package.

 This operation should work for ordinary numbers, rational numbers, and complex numbers.